jacksund/simmate/docs/getting_started/custom_tables_and_apps/create_a_custom_table.md

 Inside your project, there are example database tables that show how to build simple ones.
 It may seem super minimal, but there's really nothing else to do!

-Recall from [the section on inheritance](https://jacksund.github.io/simmate/getting_started/access_the_database/intro_to_python_inheritance/) from the "access the database" tutorial.
+Recall the lesson from [the section on inheritance](/getting_started/access_the_database/intro_to_python_inheritance/) from the "access the database" tutorial.
 This is why building out new tables is so easy. :fire:

 Some thing as simple as...